chrisoson/Swap/README.md

 6. Now run this command.
 This should run all the migrations and create a database with seed data in it.
+Make sure you got MS sql server installed on your computer.
 ![Screenshot 2024-04-12 082230](https://github.com/adrianbodin/Swapsha/assets/105102657/78c2e826-1763-43fa-80d4-1d3084cd017a)